Tommy Norment: DUI/Traffic Safety

 Norment was successful in orchestrating and passing the 1994 Omnibus Alcohol Safety Act (SB176), which serves as the foundation for all of Virginia's current DUI laws.
 The legislation provided for an immediate seven-day suspension of the driver's license of any person who is arrested for a DUI violation if such person (i) unreasonably refuses to submit to a breath test or (ii) registers 0.08 or higher on the breath test, upon issuance of a warrant by a magistrate.
 The bill imposes a 6-month license forfeiture and a $500 fine upon conviction.
 1999 was an important year in the career of Senator Norment.

 In 1991, he revisited Virginia's DUI laws with SB 841, working to make them stronger and more effective at deterring drunk driving and the lives lost because of it.
 This legislation made a third DUI offense within 10 years a Class 6 felony, with fourth and subsequent offenses carrying a one-year mandatory, minimum jail sentence.

 Subsequently, in 2002 (SB148), Norment strengthened Virginia's “open container” laws by creating a rebuttable presumption that the driver has consumed an alcoholic beverage if (i) an open container is located in the passenger area of a motor vehicle, (ii) the alcoholic beverage in the open container has been at least partially removed, and (iii) the appearance, conduct, odor of alcohol, speech, or other physical characteristic of the driver may be reasonably associated with the consumption of an alcoholic beverage.

-Norment, who has worked tirelessly to improve traffic safety in Virginia, introduced groundbreaking distracted driving legislation in Virginia in 2002 (SB597).
+Norment introduced groundbreaking distracted driving legislation in Virginia in 2002 (SB597).
 This legislation added an instructional component concerning distracted driving to the requirements for driver education in the public schools and requires the Department of Motor Vehicles’ driver improvement clinic programs to include instruction concerning alcohol and drug abuse, aggressive driving, distracted driving, and motorcycle awareness.

 In 2013 (SB1272), Norment again strengthened Virginia's DUI laws by making all subsequent felony DUI offenses a class 6 felony with a mandatory minimum term of imprisonment of one year with the same driver's license restrictions as for a third or subsequent DUI offense within 10 years, which means they can petition for reinstatement after five years since their last conviction.